DworkinLab/Bio720/CountingRNASeq_eXpress.md

 cd ~/drosophila_rnaseq
 ```

-Now we Create an array to hold the names of all our samples.
+Now we create an array to hold the names of all our samples.
 Later, we can then cycle through each sample using a simple for loop.
 We are actually only doing a subset of all of the files.
 However, I will provide all of the counts for the full data set at the end, so we can play with it.

 We can check the array variable we have just created